Blockade of Nagorno-Karabakh: Blockade timeline

+2022 events

-On 3 December, Artsakh information headquarters reported that a group of Azerbaijanis blocked the Lachin corridor between Stepanakert and Gorisat at the intersection around Shusha–Dashalty.
+3 December — Artsakh information headquarters reported that a group of Azerbaijanis blocked the Lachin corridor between Stepanakert and Gorisat at the intersection around Shusha–Dashalty.
 The road was later reopened after being closed for four hours, but Azerbaijan announced that it would send specialists to the location of the Russian peacekeepers.

-On 10 December, the Ministries of Economy and Environmental Protection and Natural Resources of Azerbaijan issued a joint statement indicating that they would be initiating environmental monitoring in the territory of the Republic of Artsakh.
+10 December — the Ministries of Economy and Environmental Protection and Natural Resources of Azerbaijan issued a joint statement indicating that they would be initiating environmental monitoring in the territory of the Republic of Artsakh.
 On the same day, a group of Azerbaijanis tried to enter the Kashen mine, but the mine's security staff did not allow it.

-On 12 December, a group of Azerbaijanis calling themselves environmentalists blocked the Lachin corridor.
-According to the group, they are protesting the "illegal" exploitation of mineral deposits in the region.
+12 December — a group of Azerbaijanis calling themselves environmentalists blocked the Lachin corridor.
+According to the group, they are protesting the "illegal exploitation" of mineral deposits in the region.
 The participants placed tents in the middle of the road.
-According to Azerbaijani media, environmental groups protested after being denied access to the Drombon and Kashin mines and demanded a meeting with the commander of the Russian peacekeepers, Andrei Volkov.
+According to Azerbaijani media, environmental groups protested after being denied access to the Drmbon and Kashin mines and demanded a meeting with the commander of the Russian peacekeepers at the time, Andrei Volkov.
 Human Rights Watch reported that Russian peacekeeping forces also barricaded the road to prevent further escalation of the situation if the participants were to advance to the mines in Artsakh.

-Between 13 and 16 December, Azerbaijan cut off the gas supply from Armenia to Artsakh.
+13–16 December — Azerbaijan cut off the gas supply from Armenia to Artsakh.
 The Azerbaijani gas supply agency Azeriqaz denied involvement.
 On the evening of 13 December Azerbaijani media reported that Internal Troops of the Ministry of Internal Affairs of Azerbaijan and the police arrived to the area of the protests to "ensure the security of the participants of the action".

-On 14 December, Azerbaijani authorities claimed that it was the Russian peacekeeping forces which were blockading the corridor.
+14 December — Azerbaijani authorities claimed that it was the Russian peacekeeping forces which were blockading the corridor.